nasermirzaei89/nasermirzaei89.github.io/_posts/2017-02-08-install-oracle-java-8-jdk8-and-jre8-in-ubuntu.md

 sudo apt-get install oracle-java8-installer
 ```

-if an 503 error occured, you are so bad luck because of restrictred countries:
+if an 503 error occurred, you are so bad luck because of restricted countries:

 <http://www.oracle.com/us/products/export/export-regulations-345813.html>